 When the know-it-all starts talking about how he’s discovered a wonderful new artist, who’s a little eccentric and totally fabulous, you can say, “You said eccentric?
 Are you sure the artist is talented?
 There’s new research that shows when people come across an artist with eccentric qualities, they automatically think that artist is a genius.
-I tell you a genius.
 They think the art is great, too.
-Anything the artist produces is, well, fabbuuulous.”
+Anything the artist produces is, well, fabulous – regardless of talent.”

 Now, let’s rewind and get some detail.

 Let’s not confuse stereotyping with prejudice.
 Stereotyping can lead to prejudice but not always.
 Stereotyping is a way to deal with an overload of information, so people often generalize and reduce information to a manageable sound byte.
 These sound bytes tend to be easily transferred from person to person, from community to community.
 One sound byte that floats around is that artists are eccentric – a little off the wall, a little odd.

 So, researchers in Europe1 worked off this sound byte.
 They hypothesized that the stereotype – that artists are eccentric – affects people’s judgment of an artist’s skill and artwork: the higher the perception of eccentricity, the more skill attributed to the artist, the researchers predicted.
 Now, the researchers examined an artist’s eccentricity as defined by behavior, personality, and appearance.